FIL-Builders/fil-frame/README.md

 - There are two options to mint nft giving users option to upload images for their NFT using lighthouse storage.
 - Get the tFIL token from [faucet](https://docs.filecoin.io/smart-contracts/developing-contracts/get-test-tokens).
-- Here is the walkthrough to mint an NFT:
+- Here is the walkthrough to mint a NFT for 1 dollar of FIL:

 ![Your setup should look like this](fil-pyth.gif)

+*Fil-Frame, with the Pyth Oracle and Lighthouse integration for minting NFT.*

 - After confirmation from metamask, the nft will get minted.
 - You can verify the transaction from the [explorer](https://calibration.filscan.io/address/t410fwuiyijiwolu2xygfasqqjgjy2f5iool67azghra/)